oVirt/ovirt-site/source/develop/release-management/features/heapplianceflow.html.md

 The appliance jobs need to provide the correct images.
 Both OVA and RPM (the rpm is simply a wrapper for the OVA) could be download from:
   <http://jenkins.ovirt.org/job/ovirt-appliance_ovirt-3.6_build-artifacts-el7-x86_64/lastSuccessfulBuild/>

-The RPM is also available in the oVirt repo: the user could simply install them via yum and hosted-engine-setup should automatically detect them.
+The RPM is also available in the oVirt repo: the user could simply install them via yum and hosted-engine-setup should automatically detect them. __NOTE:__ The installation may take some time due to the size of the RPM.

 `[root@hostedEngine] yum install ovirt-engine-appliance`